HERE's WHY, No, I WILL NOT 'LET YOU KNOW MY THOUGHTs' or give feedback without payment:

 However, a large portion of people contacting me are doing something that is asking for a lot more than what they may initally think.

 I have spent a great deal of time going back and forth on the subject of offering my feedback and opinion when people I don't know (and the people I do know) request it.
 After months of obsessive thought and consideration, I no longer am commenting on music, outside of my professional work, unless I am being properly compensated for my time.

 First of all, I am an enthusiast of music.
 I write about music because I love it and because I have zero musical talent and cannot make it myself.
 My life would be very bland without it, and a large majority of my time is spent researching, listening and paying attention to the contemporary music landscape.
-I am interested in stories, I love focusing on lyrics and a well-produced beat will likely win me over any day of the week.
+I am interested in stories, I love focusing on lyrics and a well-produced beat can win me over any day of the week.
 At this point in my career, I do not identify with being a music critic because I prefer to use my writing talents to share music and details about the musician who created it, as opposed to digesting something and explaining why I do or don't like it.
 Plus, I'm only 27.
 In a lot of ways, I'm still new here.